ankit1321/Hackerrank_problemsolving_codes/README.md

 #Bubble Sort

+Pseudo code for sorting is written and standard Input and Output is already given.[Whole code is shared with stdin and stdout].

+#Kangaroo

-Pseudo code for soorting is written and standard Input and Output is already given.[Whole code is shared with stdin and stdout].
+Pseudo code for kangaroo jumping is written and standard Input and Output is already given.[Whole code is shared with stdin and stdout].